-Brewski might be well known for their humongous sharing platters, but the Manchester restaurant actually also serves an afternoon tea specifically designed for people who hate afternoon tea.
-On the tiers you’ll find a whole lotta meat, including steak, fried chicken and pulled pork sliders, complete with halloumi fries, poutine, mac and cheese and a pot of G&T. The version completely ditches everything traditional about the afternoon meal for the better, replacing actual tea with a bit of booze and giving us the carbs we really deserve.
-Afternoon tea costs £25pp.
-Brewski, 58 W Mosley St, M2 3HZ.
+Brewski might be well known for their humongous sharing platters, but the Manchester restaurant-turned-Chicago-pizza-joint actually also serves an afternoon tea specifically designed for people who hate afternoon tea.
+On the tiers you can opt for a 7inch pizza of your choice , chicken tenders, deep fried potato dauphinois wrapped in prosciutto, hot honey duck lasagne bites, mozzarella wedges, smoked cheese lollipops, pepperoni garlic knots with vodka sauce.
+The version completely ditches everything traditional about the afternoon meal for the better, replacing actual tea with a bit of booze and giving us the carbs we really deserve.
+Afternoon tea costs £50 all in, with drinks available to purchase as extras.
+American Pies, 58 W Mosley St, M2 3HZ.

 3. King Street Townhouse

-King Street Townhouse delivers a traditional afternoon tea for those who like the novelty of it, albeit, served with a glass of champagne instead if you’d prefer a bit of booze over a pot of tea.
-The traditional option is served with an array of sandwiches, scones, cakes and pastries, but for those looking for something a little different – there’s a Gentleman’s Afternoon Tea to choose from, too.
-With this one, guests will receive canapé-style treats such as slider burgers, fries, sweet treats and more wonderfully beige options, with cocktails and fine wines on offer to wash it all down with.
-From £24.50pp.
+King Street Townhouse delivers a traditional afternoon tea, apparently the ‘best afternoon tea in Manchester’, for those who like the novelty of it, albeit served with a glass of champagne instead if you’d prefer a bit of booze over a pot of tea.
+The traditional option is served with an array of sandwiches, scones, cakes and pastries, but for those looking for something a little different – there’s a High Tea to choose from, too.
+With this one, guests will have the choice of more savoury options – expect lamb kofta sausage rolls, crispy truffle mac ‘n’ cheese and duck and hoisin spring rolls.
+This one is served alongside the extensive tea selection, with cheese and chutney instead of scones and cream.
+There’s a special offer on afternoon tea for two at £42 all in, with the option to upgrade to sparkling wine.
 King Street Townhouse, 10 Booth St, M2 4AW.

 4. Grand Pacific

-A great spot if you’re looking for something special, Grand Pacific’s Afternoon Tea is as opulent as the venue itself.
+A great spot if you’re looking for something special, Grand Pacific‘s Afternoon Tea is as opulent as the venue itself.
 Served on a lavish stand with a huge golden pineapple in the middle, guests can treat themselves to a selection of cakes and sweet treats, with evolving themes throughout the year (including Pride, Halloween and Christmas!).
-Savoury options are available (packed with so many delicious treats such as lobster crumpets and arancini!) or for those with a sweet tooth, opt for macarons, trifles and tarts.
-Prices start at £23pp.
+Savoury options are available – packed with so many delicious treats such as lobster crumpets and arancini – or for those with a sweet tooth, opt for macarons, trifles and tarts.
+Prices start at £25.95pp.
 Grand Pacific, 50 Spring Gardens, M2 1EN.

 5. Sunset by Australasia